GrigoryEvko/gozstd/README.md

 - Facebook for creating the excellent [Zstandard](https://github.com/facebook/zstd) compression algorithm
 - The original [gozstd](https://github.com/valyala/gozstd) author for the initial implementation
 - All contributors who have helped improve this library

-## Users

-Notable projects using gozstd:

-- [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) - Fast, cost-effective monitoring solution
-- [Your Project Here] - Submit a PR to add your project!

 ---

 For bug reports and feature requests, please use the [GitHub Issues](https://github.com/GrigoryEvko/gozstd/issues) page.